The Confluence Center marks two major historic routes

 More History down the road

-Fort Buford was built from the dismantled parts of the original Fort Union.
-It had been a multi-national shopping center established by the American Fur Company.
+It was the custom, at the time, to use material from abandoned buildings.
+That’s why soldiers built Fort Union from the dismantled parts of the original Fort Union.
+Fort Union was a multi-national shopping center established by the American Fur Company.
 Fort Union is a free site where you can experience and explore history, take a walk, have a picnic, enjoy the annual rendezvous.